utnet-org/contract-new-project-template/whitelist/README.md

 /// Adds the given staking pool account ID to the whitelist.
 /// Returns `true` if the staking pool was not in the whitelist before, `false` otherwise.
-/// This method can be called either by the NEAR foundation or by a whitelisted factory. pub fn add_staking_pool(&mut self, staking_pool_account_id: AccountId) -> bool;
+/// This method can be called either by the UNC foundation or by a whitelisted factory. pub fn add_staking_pool(&mut self, staking_pool_account_id: AccountId) -> bool;

 /**************/